ewelinaszoda/ewelinaszoda/README.md

 - 🎹 EDM music
 - 🏄‍♀️ Snowboarding, wind/kitesurfing

-Full Stack Developer with a true passion for making great ideas come true.
-I enojy working with inlcude ReactJS, Ruby on Rails.
+👩‍💻 Full -Stack Developer with a true passion for making great ideas come.
+I enjoy working with include JavaScript, ReactJS, Ruby, and Ruby on Rails.

 ## Projects